Motivated Reasoning and the Political Economy of Climate Change Inaction: Conclusion

 \section{Conclusion}

 This paper illustrates the negative impact that voter beliefs and expectations can have on political decision-making, particularly in the context of climate change policy.
 The model demonstrates that when voters are inclined to dismiss the severity of climate change, this skews the equilibrium toward suboptimal policy choices by incentivizing office-motivated politicians to act in ways that contradict their own information.
 The analysis reveals that---in the presence of motivated reasoning---trust in the functioning of government plays a critical role for the efficiency of policy-making.
-A first look at the data confirms this result.
 Moreover, the paper suggests that political rhetoric plays an important role as well: if politicians, scientists, journalists, and activists aim to contribute to better climate change policy, they must navigate a delicate balance between conveying information truthfully and avoiding the risk of pushing voters into denial.